RichardCouperthwaite/plt-editor-tool/README.md

  - Line: These features will change the appearance of the line plot
  - Markers: These features will change the appearance of the markers on the line plot
  - Fill: These features change the fill
+ - Scatter: Select these features for a scatter plot (note: to modify the size of the scatter plot markers, use the marker size option)

 For all feature changes, to change the color, click on the colored button and a separate dialog box for choosing the color will appear.